-- Free Application for Federal Student Aid (FAFSA).
-The FAFSA/ISIR response will determine a student's Expected Family Contribution (EFC). - Financial Aid Forms are available at Diné College's Office of Financial Aid & Scholarship and online through Financial Aid Online.
+Free Application for Federal Student Aid (FAFSA).
+The FAFSA/ISIR response will determine a student's Student Aid Index (SAI).

 NOTE: In order to be considered for funding, a Degree Checklist is required at the start of every semester through the Diné College drop box (usually done by your advisor).